ridiculousfish/libdivide/README.md

 See https://libdivide.com for more information on libdivide.

-libdivide has 2 test tools:
+libdivide has 3 test programs:

-* A verification utility **tester** used to help ensure that the division algorithm is correct.
+* The **tester** program ensures that the division algorithms are correct.
-* A benchmarking utility **benchmark** used to measure the speed increase.
+* The **benchmark** program is used to measure the speed of the different division algorithms.
+* The **primes_benchmark** benchmarks using an array of libdivide divisors.

 # Build instructions